esm7/obsidian-map-view/README.md

 You can set different icons for different note types, filter the displayed notes and much more.

-It also provides a wide range of tools to add geolocations to your notes, including address searches and parsing of URLs from external sources such as Google Maps.
+It also provides a wide range of tools to add geolocations to your notes, including address searches and parsing of geolocations from external sources such as Google Maps.

 ![](img/sample.png)